hyriver/pygeohydro/README.rst

                               variables=variables, pet=True)
     eta_g = hds.ssebopeta_bygeom(wshed.geometry, start='2005-01-01', end='2005-01-31')

 All the gridded data are returned as `xarray <https://xarray.pydata.org/en/stable/>`_ datasets that has efficient data processing tools.
-Hydrodata also has a ``plot`` module that plots five hydrologic signatures graphs in one plot.
+Additionally, Hydrodata has a ``plot`` module that plots five hydrologic signatures graphs in one plot:

 .. code-block:: python